CMU-313/nodebb-fall-2025-waffle-warriors/UserGuide.md

 3. Try to vote without logging in (should fail)
 4. Try to vote twice on same poll (should fail)

-#### Edge Cases
-1. Vote with special characters in options
-2. Very long poll titles and descriptions
-3. Many options (up to 10)
-4. Empty descriptions

 ## Automated Testing

 ### Test Location